snow-digital/laravel-json-api/README.md

 Laravel JSON:API
 ===

-This package allow to quickly prototype an [JSON:API](https://jsonapi.org) API, automatizing most of it from Eloquent or QueryBuilder.
+This package allows to quickly prototype a [JSON:API](https://jsonapi.org) API, automatizing most of it from Eloquent or QueryBuilder.

 It's based on top of Spatie [Query Builder](https://github.com/spatie/laravel-query-builder) and [JSON Api Paginate](https://github.com/spatie/laravel-json-api-paginate), allowing to easily switch when you need more flexibility without having to rework everything.